New England Patriots vs. Tennessee Titans NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Titans stats and trends

-- Tennessee has seven wins against the spread in 11 games this season.

-- This year, the Titans have won against the spread in each of their two games as an underdog of 6.5 points or more.
+- This season, the Titans won ATS in their only game as an underdog of 7 points or more.

-- Tennessee's games this season have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Tennessee's games this season have gone over the total in six out of 11 opportunities (54.5%).

-- Tennessee is 7-2 against the spread and 8-1 overall when the team scores more than 16.1 points.
+- When Tennessee puts up more than 16.1 points, it is 7-2 against the spread and 8-1 overall.

 - Tennessee is 6-2 against the spread and 6-2 overall when the team amasses more than 313.2 yards.

-- This year the Titans have 17 turnovers, four fewer than the Patriots have takeaways (21).
+- The Titans have 17 giveaways this season, while the Patriots have 21 takeaways.

 Home and road insights

-- At home, the Patriots are unbeaten ATS (1-0) as 6.5-point favorites or greater.
+- The Patriots are unbeaten ATS (1-0) as 7-point favorites or more at home.

-- In six home games this season, New England has gone over the total three times.
+- This year, in six games at home, New England has gone over the total three times.

-- This season in away games, Tennessee is 4-1 against the spread and 4-1 overall.
+- Tennessee is 4-1 against the spread, and 4-1 overall, on the road.

-- This season, in five away games, Tennessee has hit the over four times.
+- In five road games this season, Tennessee has gone over the total four times.

 Powered by Data Skrive.